ImplFerris/pico-pico/src/debugging/gdb/analyze-led-loop.md

 0xd0000010:     0x00000000
 ```

-We get the value 0x00000000.
+We get the value `0x00000000`.
 This means all 32 bits are zero, so all GPIO pins are currently off.
 Our LED is off.

 ## Continue to the Second Breakpoint

-Now let's continue running and see what happens after set_high executes:
+Now let's continue running and see what happens after `set_high` executes:

 ```sh
 (gdb) continue